TeMU-BSC/ictusnet-ctakes/README.md

 ### Method 2: Singularity

-For building the Singularity image, once the Docker one has been built (since it is converted using https://github.com/singularityhub/docker2singularity), assuming Singuliraty is installed and Docker is a [non-root user](https://docs.docker.com/engine/install/linux-postinstall/), run:
+For building the Singularity image, once the Docker one has been built (since it is converted using https://github.com/singularityhub/docker2singularity), assuming Singularity is installed and Docker is a [non-root user](https://docs.docker.com/engine/install/linux-postinstall/), run:

 ```
 bash build-singularity.sh